gvwilson/fiction/iffy/index.md

 Aunt Naggie laughed shakily.
 "Yeah, but there's medicine in it.
-Ignacio---the fella you met today---he been gettin it for me.
+Ignacio—the fella you met today—he been gettin it for me.
 For you, I mean.
 Sendin it to me long Mrs. Sandhu."